 If you want to try using Zcash (ZEC), try downloading the suitable miner for your GPU from Minergate and mine some Zcash to start testing its anonymity features.
 It’s also available in user-friendly Minergate GUI miner.

-Bytecoin is the first ever cryptocurrency to be created on the basis of the CryptoNote protocol and it was launched in July, 2012.
-Since its launch, Bytecoin BCN has been marketed as a cryptocurrency that promotes privacy via impassive transactions that features high levels of anonymity.
+Bytecoin is the first ever cryptocurrency to be created on the basis of the CryptoNote protocol and it was launched in July 2012.
+Since its launch, Bytecoin BCN has been marketed as a cryptocurrency that promotes privacy via impassive transactions that feature high levels of anonymity.

 As it is based on the CryptoNote protocol, most of Bytecoin’s anonymity features are provided by the protocol’s ring signatures which passively mix all transacted coins on Bytecoin’s network, offering all users obfuscation and plausible deniability whenever someone attempts to deanonymize them.